kyesil/QPHP/README.md

 - Multi language support from json file. look config.php file.
 For set and start language: look `controllers/_main.php`  file

 # Install
+Works with :
+- Docker
+- PHP Built-in Server
+- Nginx
+- Apache2

 PHP 7+ required.
 - Your site files should be `/public` folder.
 - `/public` folder an example for quick start.
 - Apache, nginx or built-in server should be pointed `/public` folder. you can change `/public` folder name depends your hosting.
 - Every php request start from `/public/index.php` file.
 - QPHP folder contain MVC engine and libaries. it can be moved public folder.  look `/public/index.php`
 - `/langs` folder contain multi language files. it runs from `/public/app/controllers/_main.php`
 - `/public/app/controllers/_main.php` means: run before every request to controllers and action